kkauder/eic.github.io/_software/eicsmear.md

 A "detector" is constructed as follows.
 For details, please also see examples included in the scripts/directory.

+* Implement a function returning a Smear::Detector, set up the detector object and activate some additional calculation options.
 ```c++
 // ... omitted some includes and helpers
 Smear::Detector BuildMyDetector() {